Traffic Watch Viewer is a great tool you can use to review all logs of HTTP requests made to your WordPress site.

 How to review your WordPress site traffic

-Once you've done that, you can start using the Traffic Watch Viewer to get a more informed view on your site traffic.
+Once you've done that, simply go to the Shield Security Dashboard and select the Traffic tab to get a more informed view on your site traffic.

 Traffic Viewer provides a summary of each request including:

 - IP address (and Geo-location)